v4rshi/v4rshi.github.io/sentiment_analysis.md

-## COMING SOON: Using NLP and LLM's to do Sentiment Analysis on song lyrics!
+## COMING SOON: Using LLM's to do Sentiment Analysis on song lyrics!